egor-tensin/aes-tools/README.md

 ## Building

-I've used the compiler and the assembler shipped with Visual Studio Express 2013 with Update 4 for Windows Desktop.
+To build the project:

-You can generate the solution using CMake and build it using Visual Studio.
+1. generate the solution aes_tools.sln using CMake,
+2. build the solution using Visual Studio.

-Some of the utilities also depend on a few Boost libraries.
+Some of the [utilities] also depend on a few Boost libraries.
-In particular, Boost.Filesystem, Boost.Program\_options, and Boost.System has
+In particular, Boost.Filesystem, Boost.Program\_options, and Boost.System must
-to be built prior to building these utilities.
+be built prior to building these utilities.
 To enable CMake to find Boost libraries, pass the path to the root Boost directory like this: